 4. Making Calls, Sending Emails

 Successful sales representatives don’t rely only on cold calls, but a mix of calls, voicemails and emails.
 According to an infographic published on HubSpot, they choose Wednesdays and Thursdays to make cold calls, and call their prospects early in the morning or between 4:00 and 5:00 in the evening.

 They make the scheduled calls, answer their voicemails/leave voicemails for prospective clients, and read and answer emails/draft follow-up emails.

-To save time, they keep templates ready and simply hit the ‘Send’ button after customizing them for their prospects.
+To save time, they keep proposal templates ready and simply hit the ‘Send’ button after customizing them for their prospects.